Making it easier to make entries on a mobile device

 In a previous post, I asked Can Google Read Your Mind?

 That post was about a patent application that Google came out with that seemed to describe Google Suggest.
-But it also talked about a number of ways a search engine could process queries so that they might seem faster, and that would have a significant impact on how hard the search engine might work.
+But it also talked about many ways a search engine could process queries so that they might seem faster, and that would have a significant impact on how hard the search engine might work.

-Google has released another patent application that also talks about “predictive textual outcomes” based upon search popularity, and using data dictionaries.
+Google has released another patent application that also talks about “predictive textual outcomes” based on search popularity and data dictionaries.

 The inventor, Shumeet Baluja, has written some papers on search, including a poster on mobile search titled Mobile Search: A First Glimpse Into the State of MobileSearch (pdf), which has some intriguing stats cited on it about the differences between mobile and desktop searches (for instance, the typical query used on a mobile device is longer than on a desktop).